What's 1/3 As A Decimal

 Q: Are there any situations where using the decimal approximation is acceptable?

 A: Yes, in many everyday situations, using an approximation like 0.33 is perfectly acceptable.
-For example, if you need to divide a pizza into thirds, a slight deviation from perfect equality is unlikely to be noticeable or problematic.
+To give you an idea, if you need to divide a pizza into thirds, a slight deviation from perfect equality is unlikely to be noticeable or problematic.

 Q: Is there a way to represent 1/3 exactly without using a repeating decimal?